andrejewski/emf/README.md

 Setting the `pure` parameter to `true` will mutate state solely by this mixin, using `replaceState()` instead of `setState()`.
 This is useful and faster when all state will be set based on the value computed by `fn`.

-The `fn` function has the signature `fn(props Any) Any`.
+The `fn` function has the signature `fn(props Any) Any` and is bound to the component's `this`.
 The component's `props` will be passed to the function and whatever is returned will be set on the component's `state`. **This is the only place React should be communicating with the stores.**

 # The Name and the Philosophy